Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

    An optional pointer to a function that returns the next item in an iterator.
    When the iterator is exhausted, it must return *NULL*; a :exc:`StopIteration` exception may or may not be set.
 When another error occurs, it must return *NULL* too.
-Its presence normally signals that the instances of this type are iterators (although classic instances always have this function, even if they don't define a :meth:`~iterator.next` method).
+Its presence signals that the instances of this type are iterators.

-   Iterator types should also define the :c:member:`~PyTypeObject.tp_iter` function, and that function should return the iterator instance itself (not a new iterator instance).
+   Iterator types should also define the :attr:`tp_iter` function, and that function should return the iterator instance itself (not a new iterator instance).

    This function has the same signature as :c:func:`PyIter_Next`.

    This field is inherited by subtypes.

-The next fields, up to and including :c:member:`~PyTypeObject.tp_weaklist`, only exist if the :const:`Py_TPFLAGS_HAVE_CLASS` flag bit is set.

 .. c:member:: struct PyMethodDef* PyTypeObject.tp_methods